Should I use a flash or get a fast lens?

 The best way to decide, is go to a camera retailer with your own camera and try out each lens.
 Take a few shots inside and out in the daylight with both lenses, plus take photos with your own zoom lens set at 50mm focal length.
 Take photos in Aperture priority at the largest f-stop, a middle f-stop (f8) and the smallest f-stop.
 Use a low ISO to minimize noise, at least for the outdoor photos.
 Go home and compare the images from each lens.
-Open each file in Photoshop or other image editing program, and view at 100% or more.
+Open each file in your favourite image editing app, and view at 100% or more.
 You want to check edge-to-edge sharpness at each f-stop.

 Even the f1.8 is going to seem like a bright ray of sunshine compared with the entry-level zoom lenses you’ve been using so far.
 My main concern is that without a full frame sensor, it might not be wide enough for you.
 Remember, unless you are using a full frame sensor, you need to multiply the focal length by approximately 1.5 to get the effective focal length with your entry level camera.
 So 50mm optically acts like it’s 75mm.
 If you are shooting indoors, you’d have to have a fairly large room so you get step back far enough to get things in the shot.
 For portraits, you’ll be fine.
 If you do need a “normal 50mm looking” lens, you may have to consider purchasing a 35mm lens instead.
 For wide angle, you will have to go to a 20mm or shorter focal length.